pydanny/pydanny.github.com/posts2013/2013-07-26-made-up-statistics.rst

 Alright, let's conclude this article with some statistics I cooked up in regards to various Python related topics.

 * 95% of developers trying to create reusable Python packages have **no freaking idea** as to whether or not we should be using setuptools, distribute, or distribute2 and wish there was a **clear explanation on the front page** of PyPI as to what we should be using and how.
+Something like a link to the `Python Packaging User Guide`_ might be nice!
 * 99% of us get frustrated with trying to reconcile the pronunciations of PyPI with PyPy.
 * 97.2% of our family and friends have no idea what Two Scoops of Django is about.
 * 62% of Python developers are wondering if Tulip will make their projects more web scale.